klangfeld/waveform-heroku/README.md

 Installation
 ============

-Waveform depends on `ruby-audio-heroku` forked by klangfeld, which in turn depends on libsndfile.
+Waveform depends on `ruby-audio-heroku-gem` forked by me, which in turn depends on libsndfile.

 Install in Rails3 gemfile: